 Under the New York WARN Act, a "mass layoff" must result in the employment loss of at least 25 full-time employees, compared to a minimum of 50 full-time employees under the Federal WARN Act.

 Laid off without proper notice?

-Think your former employer violated the New York WARN Act?
+Think your former employer violated the New York WARN Act or other employment laws?
 Free and confidential consultations are available with our employment lawyers by calling (866) 981-4800 or by filling out the form to the right.